Toward a Spectral Theory of Cellular Sheaves: Definitions

-but are not unitarily isomorphic.
+However, these sheaves are not unitarily isomorphic, as can be seen immediately by checking the stalk dimensions.
 More pithily, one cannot hear the shape of a sheaf.
-There are several sources for the lossiness of the sheaf Laplacian representation.
-One is that restriction maps may be the zero morphism, effectively allowing for edges that are only attached to one vertex.
+One source of the lossiness in the sheaf Laplacian representation is that restriction maps may be the zero morphism, effectively allowing for edges that are only attached to one vertex.
 More generally, restriction maps may fail to be full rank, which means that it is impossible to identify the dimensions of edge stalks from the Laplacian.

-\subsubsection{Harmonic cochains}
+\subsubsection{Harmonic Cochains}

 The elements of $\ker \Delta^k = \mathcal H^k$ are known as harmonic $k$-cochains.
 More generally, a $k$-cochain may be harmonic on a subcomplex: